Maybe not! But, why not? Well...

 Why?
 Because it is expensive to breed responsibly.
 Costs include but are not limited to: health screening of parents, higher stud fees, high quality puppy and prenatal care, etc.

-Beware of newspaper advertisements for cheap, free Basset Hound puppies.
-Most responsible breeders do not advertise in the newspaper.
-Also, a nice looking web site does not necessarily mean that the breeder is reputable.
+A final note: Beware of advertisements for cheap, free Basset Hound puppies.
+Reputable breeders typically do not advertise in that way.

 2. Avoid a well meaning neighbor with little knowledge of breeding who decides to produce a litter.